NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. important::

-   For NetApp's Manila drivers, a Manila storage pool is an aggregate defined within ONTAP.
+   For NetApp's Manila drivers, before Xena release, a Manila storage pool is an aggregate defined within ONTAP.
+From Xena release, the storage pool can be either an aggregate (FlexVol provisioning) or a set of aggregates (FlexGroup provisioning, see :ref:`manila_flexgroup_pools`).

 .. _manila_driver: